kotasuizu/node-red-kuromoji/README.md

 If you enter a String to Input Payload, analysis result JSON is output.

-### If you want to customize the dictionary of Kuromoji:
+### Kuromoji's dictionary is:

-Kuromoji dictionary directory is the following.
+The dictionary uses what is in the dependent Kuromoji directory.
-If you want to customize the dictionary, please customize the dictionary in this directory.
 ```
-node-red-kuromoji/node_modules/kuromoji/dict
+node_modules/kuromoji/dict
 ```

 ## Copyright and license

-Copyright (c) 2016 Kota Suizu
+Copyright (c) 2016, 2017 Kota Suizu
 Released under the MIT license
 http://opensource.org/licenses/mit-license.php